When Someone Screws up: reprimand at the moment or look for a teachable moment?

-I recently dialogued with a psychologist with expertise in leadership.
-I asked him for advice about a recent issue where I felt that a staff person who reports to me was totally off-base in his response to a particular situation.
+Several years ago I dialogued with a psychologist with expertise in leadership.
+I asked him for advice about an issue when I felt that a staff person who reported to me was totally off-base in his response to a particular situation.
 My emotions ranged from shock to surprise to disappointment and finally to anger.
 My carnality wanted to blast this guy and let him know how wrong he was.

 My psychologist friend just listened as I processed.
 After I finished my ranting, he asked me this question.